QIWI-API/qiwi-wallet-personal-docs/_payment_history_en.html.md

 ###### Last update: 2020-07-28 | [Edit on GitHub](https://github.com/QIWI-API/qiwi-wallet-personal-docs/blob/master/_payment_history_en.html.md)

+The API gives access to the history of transactions in your QIWI wallet.

 ## List of payments {#payments_list}

 The request provides a list of payments and top-ups of your wallet.
 You can use the filter by number, ID and date (date interval) of transactions.